 When the air has to squeeze through insufficient openings in the airway, it results in gagging, choking, and heavy snoring.
 When the air is blocked altogether, our brains panic and wake us up for just a moment.
 This causes the conscious tension to open our passages once more.
 We then fall back asleep without having ever known that we woke up.

 This waking can happen anywhere from a few times a night, to as many as several hundred.
 Since we don’t remember it happening, we often wake from a “full” night’s sleep wondering why we still feel exhausted.

 Treating Sleep Apnea

-The Mandibular Advancement Device (MAD) is the most widely used device to treat sleep disorders like sleep apnea.
-It is similar in appearance to a sports mouthguard.
-MAD forces the lower jaw forward and down slightly, which keeps the airway open.
+The Mandibular Advancement Device (MAD) is one of the most widely used appliances in the treatment of sleep disorders like sleep apnea.
+It is actually very similar to a sports mouthguard.
+MAD forces the lower jaw forward and down slightly, which in turn keeps the airway open.